Domestic Abuse Assault

 If such a domestic abuse assault causes bodily injury, the person commits a class “D” felony.

-A law enforcement officer shall arrest the person performing acts which violate this statute and whom the officer believes to be the primary physical aggressor just as in other domestic abuse assault situations.
+A law enforcement officer shall arrest the person performing acts that violate this statute and whom the officer believes to be the primary physical aggressor just as in other domestic abuse assault situations.
 The offense is classified as a class “D” felony but is exempted from the definition of a forcible felony.

 An offense exempted from the definition of a forcible felony allows a person convicted of such an offense to be eligible for a suspended or deferred sentence, or a deferred judgment.